The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

-\begin{proof} We prove separatly (i) and (ii). \\ {\it Proof of {\rm (i)}}.
-The first step changes $\g$ into a reduced $(\Mg,\x)$-loop which represents the same element of $\pi_1(\Mg,\x)$; this is done by application of the generalized word problem for edge subgroups in vertex groups given by Lemma \ref{algopieces}.(iv).
-If the reduced $(\Mg,\x)$-loop obtained, say $\g=(g_0,\e_1,\ldots , \e_n,g_n)$ has length $n< 2$, or if $\e_1\not=\ol{\e}_n$ then $\g$ is cyclically reduced and the process stops.
+\begin{proof} We prove separately (i) and (ii). \\ {\it Proof of {\rm (i)}}.
+The first step changes $\g$ into a reduced $(\Mg,\x)$-loop which represents the same element of $\pi_1(\Mg,\x)$; this is done by applying the algorithm given by Lemma \ref{algopieces}.(iv) for the generalized word problem in edge subgroups of some vertex groups.
+If the reduced $(\Mg,\x)$-loop obtained, say $\g=(g_0,\e_1,\ldots , \e_n,g_n)$, has length $n< 2$, or if $\e_1\not=\ol{\e}_n$ then $\g$ is cyclically reduced and the process stops.
 Otherwise, $n\geq 2$ and $\e_1=\ol{\e}_n$; use Lemma \ref{algopieces}.(iv) to decide whether $g_ng_0\in \phi_{\e_n}(G(\e_n))$.
-If not then the $(\Mg,\x)$-loop obtained is cyclically reduced and the process stops; if yes change into:
+If not then the $(\Mg,\x)$-loop obtained is cyclically reduced and the process stops; if yes change it into:

 where $(1,\e'_1,\ldots, 1,\e'_p)$ is the simple path in ${\rm T}$ from $\x$ to $\t(\e_1)$; $\g''$ is a reduced $(\Mg,\t(\e_1))$-loop.
 Consider the $(\Mg,\x)$-loop $\a=(1,\e'_1,\ldots,1,{\e'_p},$ $1,\ol{\e}_1,g_n)$, then $\g'=\a\g\a^{-1}$ in $\pi_1(\Mg,\x)$.
 If $\g''$ is cyclically reduced then $\g'$ is cyclically reduced and the process stops.
 Otherwise apply the same process to the $(\Mg,\t(\e_1))$-loop $\g''$, and so on; after an eventual reduction of the prefix path in ${\rm T}$ one finally obtains a cyclically reduced $(\Mg,\x)$-loop which represents a conjugate of $\g$ in $\pi_1(\Mg,\x)$.